apache/nuttx/configs/olimex-stm32-p207/README.txt

 The following peripherals are enabled in this configuration.

- - LEDs:       show the sytem status
+ - LEDs:       show the system status

  - Buttons:    TAMPER-button, WKUP-button, J1-Joystick (consists of RIGHT-, UP-, LEFT-, DOWN-, and CENTER-button).
 Built in app